Getting Out Of Your Own Way

-This is the final part of how to practise – we’ve already dealt with how to get your brain back on track, refine your posture, find the right teacher and track your practice.
-This post deals with the actual nuts and bolts of the practice regime and how to manage your time in the best way possible.
+This series of posts on how to practise has already dealt with how to get your brain back on track, refine your posture, find the right teacher and track your practice.
+This final post deals with the actual nuts and bolts of the practice regime and how to manage your time in the best way possible.

 We’re going to stray into the what of practicing, but I’ve tried not to be too prescriptive, because chances are that we’ve never met and I don’t know what your musical goals are.
 I’ve used my own practice routine as an example, but your own situation will be unique – take the concepts outlined here and adapt them to your own musical needs.